Celastrina neglecta

+Known host plants for the caterpillars include New Jersey tea, dogwoods, and meadowsweet.
+Adults nectar from many plants including vetch, yarrow, meadowsweet, rough-fruited cinquefoil, Queen Anne's lace, wild oregano (Origanum vulgare), narrow-leaved mountain mint, Joe-pye weed, and goldenrods.

 The summer azure occurs across most of eastern and central United States as well as southern Canada from Nova Scotia to southern Saskatchewan.
 Adults fly from mid-June until early October with two or three generations in the south.

 The taxonomic status of this butterfly, originally described as Lycaena neglecta Edwards, 1862, has been in flux over the years.
 It was at one time treated as a synonym of Celastrina argiolus lucia (Lycaena lucia Kirby, 1837).